braze-inc/braze-docs/_docs/_hidden/private_betas/link_shortening.md

 ![][4]

-The Historical Performance and SMS Overview chart also includes an option for  **Total Clicks** and shows a daily time series of click events.
+The **Historical Performance** and SMS Overview charts also include an option for **Total Clicks** and show a daily time series of click events.

 ## Retargeting users